FoamScience/CPL_FoamExtend/README.md

 How to use the Docker image
 ===========================

+> WHATEVER you do on the container, do NOT install `openmpi` libs!
+For example, installing ParaView from apt repos will installing those.

 1. Install Docker if you don't have it yet: `bash <(curl -s https://get.docker.com/)`
 2. Create a temporary container to play around with the library.
+   - Create a temporary folder (you need to create this folder with the user running docker), for example: `rm -rf /tmp/data && mkdir /tmp/data`
    - Basically: `docker run --rm -v /tmp/data:/home/openfoam/data -u $(id -u) -it foamscience/fe4-mpich-cpl-lammps:latest bash`
 4. You can then clone this repo there and compile with `make` after sourcing the `SOURCEME.sh` file